 Every writer is in need of a good proofreading service.
 And so, you may be wondering if Slick Write is the right choice for you.

-In this review, we will take a look at all of the features that Slick Write offers and see how it compares to other popular proofreading services like Grammarly and ProWritingAid.
-We'll also discuss whether or not Slick Write is good for writing books and long-form content.
+In this review, I will take a look at all of the features that Slick Write offers and see how it compares to other popular proofreading services like Grammarly and ProWritingAid.
+I'll also discuss whether or not Slick Write is good for writing books and long-form content.

 - What is Slick Write